We talked to Toronto-based paediatrician Dina Kulik about those times when a seemingly sick kid really isn’t too sick to go to school or daycare.

 1. Vomiting doesn’t always signal sickness

-If your kid is barfy, wait a half-hour to an hour to see if it’s a one-time puke.
+If your kid vomits, wait a half-hour to an hour to see if it’s a one-time puke.
 Vomiting could be due to carsickness, crying or coughing.
 If it is persistent, or accompanied by diarrhea or fever, your child may indeed be sick and you should see your doctor.

 2. Allergies can present like a cold

 Allergy symptoms are much like a common cold, with sneezing, watery eyes and coughing.
 If you know your child has allergies (ask your doctor if you’re not sure), let daycare or your kid’s teacher know in advance so they don’t suspect something else and send him home.
 Of course, says Kulik, kids with allergies can get colds too, so best to get them checked out if they have symptoms that are outside of the norm for their allergies.

 3. Your kid’s rash may not be contagious